-18. If the Registered Person fails to appear in person or by his or her legal representative at a hearing of a Charge the Hearing Panel may, if satisfied that the Registered Person has been served with notice of the hearing or all reasonable efforts have been made to serve the notice of the hearing, hear the case in the Registered Person's absence.
+18. If the Registered Person fails to appear in person at a hearing of a Charge, and a legal representative does not appear on their behalf, the Hearing Panel may, if satisfied that the Registered Person has been served with notice of the hearing or all reasonable efforts have been made to serve the notice of the hearing, hear the case in the Registered Person's absence.